ErikDahlinghaus/openstack-chef-repo/README.md

 ## Machines
 __in_progress__

-# Install and Configure nodes
+# Install and Configure Nodes
 On each node from a local terminal run the following commands.

 __in progress__